 To meet its academic, research, and service mission, the College of Professional Studies has a number of affiliated centers and programs.
-The following is a list of Centers of Excellence and other cross-cutting programs which students, faculty, and the community can partner in pursuit of professional service and enrichment.

-GEAR-UP International Accounting Institute International Business and Tourism Center Pacific Islands Small Business Development Center and Network Sally Tsuda PacifiCare Resource Center for Nursing Education, Research and Service School of Education Parent Teacher Association (SOE-PTA) Society for Human Resource Management (SHRM) Guam Professional Chapter
+The following is a list of Centers of Excellence and other cross-cutting programs with which students, faculty, and the community can partner in pursuit of professional service and enrichment.
+International Accounting Institute International Business and Tourism Center National Associate of Social Workers (NASW) Guam Chapter Pacific Islands Small Business Development Center and Network Sally Tsuda PacifiCare Resource Center for Nursing Education, Research and Service School of Education Parent Teacher Association (SOE-PTA) Society for Human Resource Management (SHRM) Guam Professional Chapter